golang-my/golang-my.github.io-hugo/content/post/fizzbuzz.md

 Even though the current code looks good enough, `fmt.Println` is actually a io operation.

-Once the write buffer is big enough, the output will be contaminated, ie part of line 1 will have fragment of line 3.
+If the write buffer is big enough, you will notice the output is contaminated, ie part of line 1 will have fragment of line 3.

 To avoid undesirable side effect, we'll apply multiplexing.